 Grace-Marie Turner runs the Galen Institute, a public policy research organization that she founded in 1995 to promote an informed debate over free-market ideas for health reform.

 She has been instrumental in developing and promoting ideas for reform to transfer power over health care decisions to doctors and patients.
 She speaks and writes extensively about incentives to promote a more competitive, patient-centered marketplace in the health sector.

 - She testifies regularly before Congress and advises senior government officials, governors, and state legislators on health policy.

-- She was named by House Speaker John Boehner in 2013 to serve as a member of the Long Term Care Commission.
+- She was named by the Speaker of the House to serve as a member of the Long Term Care Commission in 2013.

 - Previously, Grace-Marie served for a three-year term on the National Advisory Board for the Agency for Healthcare Research and Quality, and she served as a member of the Medicaid Commission, making recommendations to modernize and improve Medicaid.

-She received the 2007 Outstanding Achievement Award for Promotion of Consumer Driven Health Care from Consumer Health World.
 In the mid-1990s, Grace-Marie served as executive director of the National Commission on Economic Growth and Tax Reform.
 For 12 years, she was president of Arnett & Co., a health policy analysis and communications firm.
-Her early career was in politics and journalism where she received numerous awards for her writings on politics and economics.
+Her early career was in politics and journalism where she received numerous awards for her writings on policy, politics and economics.